priyansh-droids/R1D1_v1/readme.md

      ```

 **9. Add a `colcon.ignore` File:**
    - If the above command runs successfully, you can add a `colcon.ignore` file in the MoveIt2 folder to avoid rebuilding it in the future.
-Navigate to the `src` directory and create the file:
+Navigate to the `src/moveit*` directory and create the file:
      ```bash
-     touch src/moveit2/colcon.ignore
+     touch src/moveit****path****/colcon.ignore
      ```

 ---